 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1 large red bell pepper, stemmed, seeded and julienned

 2 large broccoli heads (about 1 lb. total), cut into small florets

 1⁄2-inch piece fresh ginger, peeled and minced

 1 lb. non-GMO firm tofu, drained and crumbled

 1⁄4 cup loosely packed cilantro leaves, roughly chopped

 - Heat the sesame oil in a large skillet or wok over medium-high heat until shimmering.
 Add the peppers and broccoli, toss to combine, and cook, stirring occasionally, until soft, 3 to 4 minutes.
 Stir in the ginger and cook for 1 minute.
 Then add the crumbled tofu and stir until the tofu is well combined.

 - Divide the tofu among four bowls and serve immediately, garnished with the sesame seeds and cilantro.
-This dish serves up nicely with the Cauliflower Rice.
+Bonus tip: Try serving over a bowl of cauliflower rice.